DPCN-US/www/content/post/which-repeater.md

 featured_image: '/images/map-maps-american-book-32307.jpg'
 ---

-One of the challenges with amateur radio is finding a repeater that works where you are.
-DPCN can help with that.
+One of the challenges with amateur radio is finding a repeater that works where you are, where you were, and where you're going.

 <!--more-->